BvDod/ImageGen-AutoRegressive-VQVAE-Latents-PixelCNN/README.md

 ![generated](https://github.com/user-attachments/assets/1b86ac91-1306-4e87-843a-a58213b64866)

 ### Inpainting
+In the following samples, only the top half of the images from the validation set were used to initialize the auto-regressive process, which was thus auto-regressively completed into a full image.

 ## Next steps:
 The autoregressive training (and sampling) currently works in a causal scan-line process.
 Next, I would like to implement other training and sampling methods, such as Bert-like masking.
 MaskGIT is also very interesting, which seems to iteravely improve image quality by refineing masked regions of the image.